-The 2013 MS sampling frame was constructed using the 2010 Census of Population and Housing but was refreshed with the results of the 2015 Population Census.
-The EA Reference File (EARF) of the 2015 Census of Population was used as the Primary Sampling Unit (PSU) frame while the 2015 list of households for each of the PSUs were used as the Secondary Sampling Unit (SSU) frame.
+The 2013 MS sampling frame was constructed based on the results of the 2010 Census of Population and Housing.
+This was refreshed with the 2015 Census of Population results where the EA Reference File (EARF) was used as the PSU frame and the 2015 list of households for each of the PSUs were used as the SSU frame.